MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

 p.
 36: “Many different emotions were depicted together on his face – terror, horror, and resolve, fascination and a physical repulsion”

 p.
 40:
+	line 3-4
+	Onw poertion of his mind was alert and cunning, another trembled on the brink of lunacy
 p.
 47:

 p.
 48: